angular/material-adaptive/shrine/README.md

 ---

-Below are some illustrations that map portions of those Shrine UI views to actual Angular components.
+Below are some illustrations that map portions of those Shrine UI views using traditional Angular best practices.
 Shrine has two (2) primary views:

 #### Dashboard